-- Bras, tanks or anything that milk has leaked on to
+- Bras, tank tops or anything that milk has leaked on to

-- This is one time that I recommend disposable nursing pads and change them frequently.
+- During a yeast infection I recommend disposable nursing pads .
+Change them frequently.

-- If you absolutely hate disposable pads, just make sure that you change the cloth pads often and wash them, along with the bras and any other clothing in hot water before reusing.
+- If you absolutely hate disposable pads, just make sure that you change the cloth pads often.
+Wash them along with the bras and any other clothing in hot water before reusing.

-- Don’t wear for any longer than one day.
+- Don’t wear a bra or tank top for any longer than one day.

-- For the mom who leaks a lot when she sleeps, put down a towel and wash that in hot water after 24 hours.
+- If you leak a lot when you sleep put a towel on top of your bed sheet.
+Wash that in hot water after 24 hours.

 - Good handwashing!

-- It is not recommended that you freeze any breastmilk that you might collect during this time and you’d want to use any milk that you pump within 24 hours.
+- It is not recommended that you freeze any breast milk that you might collect during a yeast infection.
+If you pump make sure you use up any milk within 24 hours.

 - While there has never been a documented case of yeast causing an infection this way, freezing does not kill yeast.